drghirlanda/alex/Manual.md

 per trial.
 Each of these may result in the US being delivered, as described above.

-The following parameters control the screen background color while the experiment is running and the color, font, and size of text used for instructions and other messages.
+The next few parameters control the screen background color while the experiment is running and the color, font, and size of text used for instructions and other messages.